About Lake Nakuru National Park

 Lake Nakuru National Park is a landscape of striking beauty and rich biodiversity.
 Its shimmering semi-alkaline lake reflects vast open skies, creating a breathtaking natural stage that captivates visitors from the moment they arrive.

-The Park’s dramatic scenery, abundant wildlife and ever-changing light make it a favourite location for visual storytelling, photography and filmmaking.
-Its accessible terrain also lends itself to outdoor experiences such as game drives, social events and active exploration, allowing visitors to enjoy wildlife safaris, scenic landscapes and outdoor recreation all in one iconic destination.
+The park’s dramatic scenery, abundant wildlife, and ever-changing light make it a favorite location for visual storytelling, photography, and filmmaking.
+Its accessible terrain also lends itself to outdoor experiences such as game drives, social events, and active exploration—allowing visitors to enjoy wildlife safaris, scenic landscapes, and outdoor recreation all in one iconic destination.

 • An ornithological paradise hosting approximately 450 bird species.